Charl1410/HTML-portfolio/README.md

-# week-2-portfolio
+# Portfolio

 ## Description

 The current project aim is to create a portfolio page for potential employees to acess future work.
+This page was created using HTML and CSS.

 ## Acceptance Criteria